-The Black Highlighter: Permanent Markers by Admin
+The Black Highlighter: Permanent Markers by Jessica Hodges

 The Onion has done it again.
 Every article I read usually makes me die laughing, including this one.
 The CIA accidentally used black highlighters to highlight critical info in their reports!
 Why didn’t they use yellow or pink?
 Obviously black permanent markers, even Sharpies, will blot things out.
 One of the directors said “it seemed counterintuitive, but the higher-ups didn’t know what they were doing.”

 Here’s the article.

 A report released Tuesday by the CIA’s Office of the Inspector General revealed that the CIA has mistakenly obscured hundreds of thousands of pages of critical intelligence information with black highlighters.

 According to the report, sections of the documents— “almost invariably the most crucial passages”—are marred by an indelible black ink that renders the lines impossible to read, due to a top-secret highlighting policy that began at the agency’s inception in 1947.CIA Director Porter Goss has ordered further internal investigation.